 Road conditions were mostly good and the only thing that slowed us down was the narrow roads and the traffic in between.
 The journey took us about two and a half hours and we arrived at Doodhpathri at around 1 pm.

 If you have any questions, you can contact me on Instagram.
 For all other details on Kashmir like mobile connectivity, public transport, taxi services, and several other tips, please take a look at How to Plan a Trip to Kashmir – A Complete Travel Guide.

 For a brief introduction, Doodhpathri is a tourist destination and hill station in Kashmir.
 It is situated at an elevation of 8,957 feet and is located about 45 – 50 kilometers from Srinagar.

 The lush green grasses over the vast meadows and silver shining streams running over the large stones further increase its beauty.
-Doodhpathri is sloping grassy landscapes with a diversity of multicolored flowers up to Chang.
+Doodhpathri is a sloping grassy landscape with a diversity of multicolored flowers up to Chang.
 The famous Tosamaidan lies in the west of Doodhpathri.